orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 ![Cutout Variant](/img/docs/orl-standard/base-shader/cutout-inspector.png)

 - Enable Dither Fade: Enables distance-based dither fade.
 Check out the [Dither Fade](/docs/orl-standard/dither-fade) documentation for more information

+## LOD Crossfade

+To add LOD Crossfade - simply select the Cutout variant of any Standard shader.
+This allows you to fade out the object as it gets further away when combined with an LOD Group component.
+[Read more here](https://docs.unity3d.com/Manual/class-LODGroup.html).

+You can also add support for LOD Crossfade to any shader by utilizing [Configurable Shaders](/docs/configurable-shaders) and adding the `LODCrossfade` module.

 ## Examples